UK Spouse Visa Lawyers

 - You will need to meet a minimum financial requirement either from income or savings, unless you are exempt due to certain medical conditions or disability.

-- You spouse or partner will need to meet the language requirement unless they are from a majority English-speaking country.
-This is done by passing an exam to Level A1 or by showing that they have studied at university for a degree taught in English.
+- Your spouse or partner will need to meet the language requirement unless they are from a majority English speaking country.
+This is done by passing an exam to Level A1 or by showing that they have at least the equivalent of a Bachelors degree and it was taught in English.

 Free Consultation with Cromwell Wilkes UK Visa Law Experts plus a FREE Download of “Visa Expertise”